To get the desired beneficial effect to one's health is to follow the guidelines of herbal preparations.

 Store herbs in brown paper bags, or wooden boxes.
 This allow air to pass through and the brown paper bags absorb moisture and prevent mold and mildew.

-If herbs are stored in glass jars, put them into brown bags first and do not tighten the lid, so that air can pass through.
-Exposure to light causes the herbs to lose their natural radiation, which is their main life source.
+If medicinal herbs are stored in glass jars, put them into brown bags first and do not tighten the lid, so that air can pass through.
+Exposure to light causes the medicinal herbs to lose their natural radiation, which is their main life source.